Piyush-Barapatre/Image-Search-Engine/README.md

-# Image-Search-Engine
+# Image-Searcher-
-Image Searcher is a web application that lets users search for any type of image using the Unsplash API.
-Built with HTML, CSS, and JavaScript, it fetches and displays high-quality images in real-time with a simple and responsive user interface.
+This is a Image searcher where you can search any type of images you want.<br>
+It is developed by using <b>HTML,CSS,Javascript</b> and to fetch and display the images <b>Unsplash API</b> is used.